amcgail/knowknow/README.md

 # Meta-commands

+To get started with knowknow, you need to
+    1) specify where knowknow should store data and code ("init")
-To get started with knowknow, you need to 1) download data, 2) either create a new project or copy an existing one, and 3) start a JupyterLab environment.
+    2) either create a new project or copy an existing one, and
+    3) start a JupyterLab environment.

 The following commands will help you perform these actions, getting you started conducting or reproducing analyses using `knowknow`.

 `python -m knowknow init`.
     Run this command first.
     It will prompt you for the directory to store data files and the directory where code will be stored.

+`python -m knowknow clone <URL>`
-`python -m knowknow clone <URL>`.
+    For instance, `python -m knowknow clone https://github.com/amcgail/lost-forgotten`.
     Clone someone else's repository.

-For instance, `python -m knowknow clone https://github.com/amcgail/citation-death`.
+`python -m knowknow start <REPO-NAME>`

-`python -m knowknow start <REPO-NAME>`.
+    For instance, `python -m knowknow start citation-death`.
     Start a JupyterLab notebook in a repository.
-For example, python -m knowknow start citation-death`.
+    If the repository

+Note:
-Data files will be automatically downloaded during code execution, if they are not alredy in the directory you specified with the `init` command.
+Data files will be automatically downloaded during code execution, if they are not alredy in the *data* directory you specified with the `init` command.
+This may take up significant bandwidth -- the data files for the Sociology dataset are ~750MB.

+Code specified by the `knowknow.reqiure` function will be automatically downloaded by knowknow into the *code* directory you specified with the `init` command. **Be sure you trust whoever wrote the code you download.** Running arbitrary code from random strangers on your computer is a security risk.

 # Developing